 Dentures are a big problem for older Americans.
 Having no dentures or poorly fitting dentures has been linked to social isolation among older people.
 More attractive and functional dentures can help people stay social as they get older.

 When it comes to problems like this, we have to look at the parts of the equation that we can change.
 You may not be able to change the economy or make people more likely to interact personally, but you can control your smile.
 And if your smile is making you less likely to be social, it’s time to get it fixed.
-We offer all levels of care to improve your smile, from a single porcelain veneer to full smile solutions.
+Want to learn how we can help your smile?
+Please call (614) 848-5001 today for an appointment with Columbus, OH cosmetic dentist Dr. Mike Firouzian.